Alamor

-Alamor is the head of the Puyango canton, province of Loja, Ecuador.
+Alamor is a town and the seat of the Puyango canton, province of Loja, Ecuador.

 Geographic Location

 In the south-western province of Loja, is the canton Puyango, bordered on the north by the canton Avocados and the province of El Oro, on the south by the cantons of Celica and Pindal, east of Celica and Avocado Zapotillo and west of the Republic of Peru.
 Alamor is 214 km from the provincial capital and 140 km. from the city of Machala.